Supporting policies based on empirical investment behaviour

 BRISKEE – Behavioural Response to Investment Risks in Energy Efficiency – is a Horizon 2020 project which ran from 2015 to 2017.
 BRISKEE provides evidence-based input to the design and evaluation of energy efficiency policy in the EU residential sector.

-With the residential sector representing 27% of the EU final energy demand, households' investment in energy efficiency is a key issue for meeting energy and climate policy targets.
-When assessing the costs and benefits of insulating their homes, or purchasing energy-saving appliances, households wonder what will be the future value of these investments.
-This evaluation involves applying discount rates, which reveal households’ preferences for time and risk.
-Since households' willingness to wait or to take risks varies, these discount rates differ across households.
+With the residential sector representing about 27% of the EU final energy demand, households' investment in energy efficiency is a key issue for meeting energy and climate policy targets.
+When assessing the costs and benefits of insulating their homes, or purchasing energy-saving appliances, households wonder what will be the value of these investments.
+This evaluation may be captured by implicit discount rates (IDR), which generally reflect individual preferences (e.g. over time and risk), predictable (ir)rational behaviour (e.g. present bias or loss aversion) or external barriers to energy efficiency (e.g. lack of time or capital).
+The relevance of these factors may differ across households.
+For example, households' willingness to wait or to take risks varies, these discount rates differ across households.

 BRISKEE addresses household decision-making and its implications at three levels: The micro, meso and macro level.
 At the micro level, factors influencing individual decision-making are elicited in a representative survey.
 At the meso level, the impact of policies addressing decision-making on long term energy demand is investigated using the energy demand models FORECAST and Invert/EE-Lab.
 At the macro-level, BRISKEE assesses the effects of energy efficiency improvements on the economy using the macroeconomic model ASTRA.

 - The role of time and risk preferences (including also present bias and loss aversion) for household adoption of low-cost, medium-cost and high-cost energy efficient technology adoption in households.

 - The impact of policies influencing micro-economic investment decision-making and technology diffusion on residential energy demand until 2030.